Psychotherapy in Soho

 People come to me with all kinds of things, often including:

-• Doing well on the outside but never quite feeling good enough inside, and the quiet fear of being found out
+Doing well on the outside but never quite feeling good enough inside, with the quiet fear of being found out

-And if something just feels a bit off, therapy can help you make sense of it.
+And if something just feels a bit off but you’re not quite sure what, therapy can help you make sense of it.

 Working together